Ashley-P/mytui/Documentation.md

     parent_widget_type checks the type of the widget.
 If it is not of a type that can have children then it invokes tui_err and quits with program with an error.

+    grid_set enters the position of the widget supplied into it's parent's grid array.
+Sends a warning if it overwrites something (aka the element is not NULL)
 ---